benjaminion/upgrading-ethereum-book/src/book.md

 To understand Merkleization we first need to understand [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).
 These are not at all new, and date back to the 1970s.

 The idea is that we have a set of "leaves", which is our data, and we iteratively reduce those leaves down to a single, short root via hashing.
 This reduction is done by hashing the leaves in pairs to make a "parent" node.
-We repeat the process on the parent nodes to make grand-parent nodes, and so on to build a binary tree structure that culminates in a single ancestral root.
+We repeat the process on the parent nodes to make grandparent nodes, and so on to build a binary tree structure that culminates in a single ancestral root.
 In Merkleization we will be dealing only with structures that have a power of two number of leaves, so we have a full binary tree.

 In the following diagram, the leaves are our four blobs of data, $A$, $B$, $C$, and $D$.
 These can be any string of data, though in Merkleization they will be 32 byte "chunks".
 The function $H$ is our hash function, and the operator $+$ concatenates strings.
 So $H(A+B)$ is the hash of the concatenation of strings $A$ and $B$[^fn-roots-and-leaves].